AzureDDraig/ThirstWasTakenHelper/README.md

 All you need to do is run the Thirstscript.py and then copy the items from the config you created to inside the items_settings file.

+Thanks to Pyrael (NOT PARVEL, SORRY TIRED COMMIT) For his and his friend's additions and modifications that allow for the compat library, plus the FAQ!

 FAQ

 Q: What does this tool do?